Bachelor of Science/Master of Public Health

 Students may complete the following undergraduate courses to waive particular MPH core course requirements.
 Note that courses that waived MPH requirements do not count towards the minimum 48-graduate-credit requirement for the MPH.
 Students will need to take additional coursework that will provide them with greater depth or breadth to meet the minimum 48-credit requirement.

 - Students who attain a grade of B or higher in both CAS MA 115 and CAS MA 116 or CAS MA 213 and CAS MA 214 or CAS MA 684 will have fulfilled the MPH biostatistics requirement.
-The preferred course to meet the MPH biostatistics core course requirement for epidemiology and biostatistics concentrators is SPH BS 703 (or SPH BS 704).

 - Students who attain a grade of B or higher in SAR HP 353 will have fulfilled the Health Policy & Management core course requirement for non-health policy and management and non-international health students.
 Students who plan to concentrate in health policy and management or international health must enroll in SPH PM 702 or SPH IH 704, respectively.